cloudhead/popol/Readme.md

 This places us squarely within the territory of the venerable `poll()` function, which is available on almost all platforms.

+Popol is designed as a minimal ergonomic wrapper around `poll()`, built for peer-to-peer networking.

 By building on `poll`, we have the following advantages:

 * Much smaller implementation than even the smallest *async/await* runtimes
-* All of the Rust standard library just works
+* All of the Rust standard library just works (`io::Read`, `io::Write`, etc.)
-* Virtually zero-dependency (*popol* depends solely on *libc*)
+* Virtually zero-dependency (the *libc* crate is the only dependency)
-* No "runtime" keeps the code much easier to reason about
+* No "runtime".
+Keeps the code much easier to reason about

 Why not use `epoll`?
 A couple of reasons: